HGuleed/mealPrepExpress/README.md

 # Meal Prep Express

 ## User Story
-AS A busy individual interested in making my own meals I WANT a simple way to search for recipes SO THAT I can meal prep using ingredients I already have.
+AS A busy working professional interested in making my own meals I WANT a simple way to search for recipes with ingredients that I already have SO THAT I have more time to cook.

 ## Acceptance Criteria
 GIVEN I want to find recipes in order to meal prep